haidara02/homelab/README.md

 #### My Jellyfin Setup

-I used [Tteck's Proxmox VE Helper-Scripts](https://tteck.github.io/Proxmox/) to install the LXC (Linux Container) to host Docker.
+I used [Tteck's Proxmox VE Helper-Scripts](https://tteck.github.io/Proxmox/) to install the LXC (Linux Container) to host Jellyfin.
+While Docker was an option, I opted for LXC due to its advantages in resource efficiency.
 The LXC configuration are as follows:
 - CPU: 2 cores
 - RAM: 2 GB
 - Root Disk: 8 GB